Hierarchical community structure in networks: Detecting hierarchies via spectral methods

-If the eigenvectors of $\bm L_\text{p}$ and $\bm L$ are very similar, and the partition $\widehat{\bm H}$ is indeed an approximate EEP, both the projection error $\varepsilon(\widehat{\bm H},\bm V(\bm L))$ and the projection error $\varepsilon(\widehat{\bm H},\bm V(\bm L_\text{p}))$ will be small and significant (in the manner described in~\cref{ssec:sEEPsignificance}).
+Consider the uniform random walk matrix $\bm W$ of an estimated affinity matrix $\estOmega{u}$ and a perturbed version $\bm W_{\rm{p}} := \bm W(\estOmega{u}_{\rm{p}})$ corresponding to an affinity matrix with a slight perturbation.
+We can estimate a partition $\widehat{\bm H}$ using spectral clustering on $\bm W(\estOmega{u})$.
+Based on the Davis-Kahan theorem (and following an argument analogous to that in~\Cref{sec:sEEPconsistency}), we see that the difference between the eigenvectors of $\bm W$ and $\bm W_\text{p}$ will depend on how close the eigenvalues of $\bm W$ are to being degenerate.
+Specifically, if the obtained eigenvectors of $\bm W_\text{p}$ and $\bm W$ are very similar, and the partition $\widehat{\bm H}$ is indeed an approximate EEP of $\bm W$, then both the projection error $\varepsilon(\widehat{\bm H},\bm V(\bm W))$ and the projection error $\varepsilon(\widehat{\bm H},\bm V(\bm W_\text{p}))$ will be small and significant (in the manner described in~\cref{ssec:sEEPsignificance}).
 The robustness to small perturbations indicates that the found EEP is non-degenerate.
-However, if a small perturbation creates a Laplacian $\bm L_\text{p}$ whose eigenvectors have large projection error with respect to the estimated partition, we know that the EEP is not very well defined and is likely to correspond to a degenerate configuration.
+However, if a small perturbation creates a $\bm W_\text{p}$ whose eigenvectors have large projection error with respect to the partition $\widehat{\bm H}$ estimated from $\bm W$, then we know that the EEP corresponds to a degenerate configuration.